-Battery measurements are commonly written out in units of the ampere hour (Ah), and the milliampere hour (mAh), which represents 1/1000.
+Battery measurements are commonly written out in units of ampere hours (Ah), and milliampere hours (mAh), which represents 1/1000.
 This unit represents the battery operation threshold, which can be used to calculate how long the battery might be able to last without recharging.

 What Are Cold Cranking Amps?

-CCA can be a good unit of measure to help you determine the best battery for you if live in cold conditions.
+CCA can be a good unit of measure to help you determine the best battery for you if you live in cold conditions.
 Higher capacity and power batteries will have better CCA values than weaker batteries.
-Even as the battery power deteriorates over time, they will be more likely to last longer and provide better service over time.
+Even as the battery power deteriorates over time, they will be more likely to last longer and provide better service.

 Even though you will not be able to calculate battery capacity, you will still be able to determine the best battery for replacement.